Sewer System

 The plant has a design capacity of 3,000 cubic metres per day (annual average daily flow) and a peak wet weather flow capacity of 6,900 cubic metres per day.
 The plant is designed to accommodate an additional 3,000 cubic metres per day (average daily flow), if required.

-The complex development of a wastewater master plan for the District of Sooke will be engaged through 2021 and 2022.
+The complex development of a wastewater master plan for the District of Sooke is under development and will incorporate the impacts of new provincial legislation.
 A major component of the masterplan development will include feasibility studies for the following areas:

 Further components of the Master Plan development will include: